Haifa Travel Guide

-There are numerous fascinating attractions in Haifa, including a wealth of museums, gorgeous temples and mosques, and sunny, child-friendly beaches.
+There are numerous interesting attractions in Haifa, including a wealth of museums, gorgeous temples and mosques, and sunny, child-friendly beaches.
 For those fascinated with biblical history, Tel Megiddo ('Armageddon' in Ancient Greek) - the supposed site of the end of the world - is located about 20 miles (32km) southwest of Haifa.
-The majority of visitors to Haifa go there for the amazing gardens of the Baha'í World Centre (a UNESCO World Heritage Site), once known as the Hanging Gardens of Haifa.
+The majority of visitors to Haifa go there for the amazing gardens of the Baha'í World Centre, a UNESCO World Heritage Site, once known as the Hanging Gardens of Haifa.
 This magical place, with a golden shrine and lovingly maintained terraces in nine concentric circles, is deemed by followers of the Baha'i faith to be a 'gift to all humanity'.
 The beauty of the gardens and the amount of care that goes into their upkeep is both palpable and inspiring.
-The gardens are one of Israel's most-visited tourist attractions, seeing over half a million visitors every year.
+The gardens are one of Israel's most-visited tourist attractions, welcoming over half a million visitors every year.

 Become our Haifa Travel Expert